 Though we’re all subject to the blessings of God, some are more blessed than others.
 I believe that favor has something to do with that.
 What was it that attracted God to Mary?
 “The angel went to her and said, ‘Greetings, you who are highly favored!
 The Lord is with you’.”
 (Luke 1:28) That’s the type of favor I want to tell you about.

 Throughout the Bible the word ‘favor’ is used in various ways.
 It can mean grace and acceptance but I want to examine it from the dictionary definition: approval, support, goodwill, above and beyond, kindness, preference.
 All of this is available to the believer as we can see from the lives of many Bible characters.
-As you read further, you will find examples of men and women who had the favor of God on their lives and you will discover how to attract God’s favor in your life.
+As you read further, you will find examples of people who had the favor of God on their lives and you will discover how to attract God’s favor in your life.

 However, it’s important to note that when I refer to favor, I don’t mean favoritism.
 We know that God does not show partiality, but He does show favor.
 Favor is not Love.
 God loves everyone the same.
 It’s not grace, we are saved through grace by faith.
 It’s also not about blessing although God’s favor leads to blessing.
 Favor is something more and it will change your life.

 Start your day together with God and the GOD TV team.
 Get a daily devotional and encouraging 2-3minute video direct to your inbox.GET THIS DEAL